 We have been providing Osteopathy since 2000.
-Having started as a small clinic in Peterborough, we have now grown to provide Osteopathy at five other locations in Cambridge, Spalding, Kings Lynn, Stamford & Huntingdon.
+Having started as a small clinic in Peterborough, we have now grown to provide Osteopathy at seven locations in Cambridge, Spalding, Kings Lynn, Stamford, Boston & Huntingdon.

 Osteopathy is the bedrock of our clinic.
-It is the most in demand therapy that we offer and with eight Osteopaths working at the clinics in Cambridge, Peterborough, Spalding, Huntingdon and Kings Lynn we have an unrivalled level of experience and depth of knowledge.
-Our Osteopaths all offer free consultations to assess you and your injury.
+It is the most in demand therapy that we offer and with eight Osteopaths working at the clinics we have an unrivalled level of experience and depth of knowledge.
+Our Osteopaths all offer free consultations to assess you and your injury without the burden of cost.

 Osteopaths are often associated with bad backs, and this is for good reason.
 It is very much our speciality and we see and treat all types of back pain ranging from muscular aches and strains, to prolapsed and herniated discs.